lffsantos/phone_bill/README.md

 taking in consideration the last of tariff registered for calculate the phone bill.

+## How the system works

+Exists a scheduler that run every month on the first minute,
+this job filter search all calls for every source in the last month
+and then generate the bills
+To calculate an account is used the rates registered in the database,
+this rate can be changed, but a closed account will not be recalculated

 ## How to develop?

 1. Clone the repository.